The Supreme nectar that illuminates the mind

 Buddha and Haritaki

-Buddha is depicted in countless medicine Buddha statues with a haritaki fruit and a haritaki branch in his hands.
+Buddha is depicted in countless medicine Buddha statues with a haritaki fruit and a haritaki branch in his hands, which underlines its special importance for our health.
 It is said that Buddha himself recommended the daily consumption of haritaki.

 Haritaki in spiritual practiceNot only Ayurvedic doctors know about the manifold effects of Haritaki, also and especially in spiritual circles the fruit in powder form enjoys a special status.